awsdocs/amazon-elasticache-docs/doc_source/redis/Migration-Console.md

 1. Either create a new Redis cluster or choose an existing cluster\.
 Make sure that the cluster meets the following requirements:
    + Your Redis engine version should be 5\.0\.5 or higher\.
 We don’t recommend migrating to Redis version 5\.0\.5\.
 Redis version 5\.0\.6 offers enhanced stability and security\.
    + Your Redis cluster should be in cluster\-mode disabled configuration\.
-   + You Redis on EC2 instance should not have Redis AUTH enabled\.
+   + Your Redis on EC2 instance should not have Redis AUTH enabled\.
    + Redis config `protected-mode` should be set to `no`\.
    + If you have `bind` configuration in your Redis config, then it should be updated to allow requests from ElastiCache nodes\.
    + The number of databases should be the same between the ElastiCache node and your Redis on EC2 instance\.
 This value is set using `databases` in the Redis config\.